eosull/Seoda-By-Sophie/README.md

 - [Code Institute Student Template](https://github.com/Code-Institute-Org/gitpod-full-template): Template for repository

 # Testing
 Testing was completed throughout the development of the site as can be seen in the [Testing](TESTING.md) file.
-This included manual and automated tests for functionality, accessibility, code validation and site goals.
+This included manual tests for functionality, accessibility, code validation and site goals.

-## Manual Testing
-Accesibility testing completed using Chrome Developer Tools [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) feature.
-HTML code was validated using [W3 Validation](https://validator.w3.org/) and [Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
-Javascript code was tested using [JSHint](https://jshint.com/) while Python code formatting was tested tested continuously during development using [pycodestyle](https://pypi.org/project/pycodestyle/) extenstion in VS code for Gitpod.

-# Bugs

 # Deployment